nlpcloud/nlpcloud-go/README.md

-# Go Client For spaCy Cloud
+# Go Client For NLP Cloud

-This is a Go client for the spaCy Cloud API: https://docs.spacycloud.io
+This is a Go client for the NLP Cloud API: https://docs.nlpcloud.io

-spaCy Cloud serves all the spaCy pre-trained models, and your own custom models, through a RESTful API, so it's easy for you to use them in production.
+NLP Cloud serves all the spaCy pre-trained models, and your own custom models, through a RESTful API, so it's easy for you to use them in production.

 If you face an issue, don't hesitate to raise it as a Github issue.
 Thanks!